Human anatomy atlases, a micro-anatomy atlasm a first aid atlas.

 ePIC, Electronic Plant Information Centre (Kew):

-search Kew Royal Botanical Gardens’ checklists, databases, bibliographies, and publications.
+Kew Royal Botanical Gardens’ checklists, databases, bibliographies, and publications.
 Particularly useful for taxonomic queries: search the International Plant Names Index and checklists.

 Global Biodiversity Information Facility: